Borsuk (infantry fighting vehicle): Chassis

 Borsuk's chassis is made out of welded Armox 500T steel plates of varying thickness arranged in such a way that they can function as spaced armor.
 This, according to official sources, gives the chassis STANAG 4569 level IV protection from the front and level III protection from the sides and the rear against ballistic threats, as well as level lIla and IIlb against mine blasts.
-Unofficial sources claim that Borsuk is even better armoured, with its chassis being able to stop Russian 30mm 3UBR6 and 3U8R8 rounds from the frontal arc (±30° from the centerline) and 12.7mm and 14.5mm from the sides.
-Even though the latter type may cause some damage the engine block.
+Unofficial sources claim that Borsuk could be even better armored, with its chassis being able to stop Russian 30mm 3UBR6 and 3U8R8 rounds from the frontal arc (±30° from the centerline) and 12.7mm and 14.5mm from the sides, even though the latter type may cause some damage to the engine block.
+The chassis can be up-armored as it's fitted with mounting points on the front and sides.
+While the side panels are fitted on since 2018, a front armor plate was first shown in the spring of 2023.

 Turret

-The level of armour protection of the ZSSW-30 turret is not disclosed by the manufacturer, but according to unofficial sources, the armour consists of a thin layer of polyethylene fabric sandwiched between two steel plates and an additional piece of ceramic composite armour (two steel plates with alumina tiles in between) on the ATGM container.
-This provides level III protection for both the main structure and the missile container.
-There is also level II protection for such external parts as the commanders sight.
+The armor protection of the ZSSW-30 turret is not disclosed by the manufacturer, but according to unofficial sources, the armour consists of a thin layer of polyethylene fabric sandwiched between two steel plates and an additional piece of ceramic composite armour (two steel plates with alumina tiles in between) on the ATGM container.
+This provides level III protection for both the main structure and the missile container as well as level II protection for external parts like the commander sight.
+ZSSW-30 also has mounting points for add-on armor plates or camouflage nets.

 Active protection

-In addition to armour, Borsuk is protected by the Obra-3 soft kill active protection system.
+In addition to armor, Borsuk is protected by the Obra-3 soft kill active protection system.
 This system consists of four laser detector sets (each one consisting of three detectors), a control unit and eight smoke grenade dischargers.
-The detectors work in 360° azimuth and in an elevation ranging from -6° to +30° and can detect light in the wavelength spectrum ranging from 0.6 to 11 µm as well as distinguish between different laser sources, such as laser rangefinders or target designators.
+The detectors work in 360° azimuth and in an elevation ranging from -6° to +30° and can detect light in the wavelength spectrum ranging from 0.6 to 11 μm as well as distinguish between different laser sources, such as laser rangefinders or laser designators.
 Obra-3 can work in different modes: manual, semi-automatic and automatic.
 In the automatic mode the grenades are launched automatically into the specific path an incoming laser beam (immediately after the turret is rotated in this direction, which is also done automatically).
 The system uses GAk-81 phosphorus multispectral smoke grenades.